 His interest began in this field after university when he worked for the NHS as a General Management trainee.
-He then went on to found and lead Inclusion Glasgow in 1996, and following on from this, helped set up many new organisations in Scotland including Partners for Inclusion and Altrum.
-In 1999 he developed self-directed support in North Lanarkshire in order to reform social services.
+He went on to found Inclusion Glasgow in 1996, and following on from this, set up many new organisations in Scotland including Partners for Inclusion and Altrum.
+In 1999 he developed self-directed support in North Lanarkshire.
 In 2003 he led the development of individual budgets and self-directed support in England.

-Simon has a doctorate in moral philosophy and is an Honorary Senior Research Fellow at the University of Birmingham’s Health Service Management Centre.
-Simon writes on the moral philosophy, welfare state, citizenship, social justice and inclusion.
+Simon has a doctorate in moral philosophy and writes on moral and political philosophy, the welfare state, citizenship, social justice and inclusion.
 Key publications include Unlocking the Imagination (1996), Keys to Citizenship (2003) Women at the Centre (2011) A Fair Income (2011) and Peer Power (2012) and The Unmaking of Man (2013).